2020 Cleveland Internship Summit

-Join us for the 2019 Cleveland Internship Summit, presented by the Greater Cleveland Partnership, on Thursday, February 21 from 7:30 a.m. to 1:30 p.m. at Corporate College East.
+Save the date for the 2020 Cleveland Internship Summit, presented by the Greater Cleveland Partnership, on Thursday, February 27 from 7:30 a.m. to 1:30 p.m. at Corporate College East.

 The Summit will bring together business community representatives and educators to discuss how to increase and improve internship opportunities in Northeast Ohio through a range of panels and conversations.